-Refer to page 26, Architecture and Construction, to answer the following questions:
+Refer to page 31 in the Career Compass, Architecture and Construction, to answer the following questions:

-- 1. What is the SOC Code for Electricians?
-Why is it good to know what a SOC Code is? - 2.
-How many Electricians are there expected to be in 2020? - 3.
-How many people were employed as Electricians in 2010? - 4.
-What was the 2010 mean entry wage? - 5.
-What education, work experience, and on-the-job-training are needed to become an Electrician? - 6.
-Which Basic Worker Skills are most needed by Electricians?
+1. What is the SOC Code for Electricians?
+Why is it good to know what a SOC Code is?

+- 2. How many Electricians are there expected to be in 2028? - 3.
+How many people were employed as Electricians in 2018? - 4.
+What was the 2019 mean wage?

+5. What education, work experience, and on-the-job-training are needed to become an Electrician?

-Refer to page 27, Arts, Audiovisual Technology & Communications, to answer the following questions:
+Refer to page 32 in the Career Compass, Arts, Audiovisual Technology & Communications, to answer the following questions:

-- 7. What education, work experience, and training do Editors need? - 8.
-How many people were employed in Delaware as Editors in 2010? - 9.
-What was the mean entry wage in 2010? - 10.
+- 6. What education, work experience, and training do Editors need? - 7.
+How many people were employed in Delaware as Editors in 2018? - 8.
+What was the mean wage in 2019? - 9.
 What does Holland (interest) code AEC stand for?
-Why is it important to know this? - 11.
-What is the SOC code for Editors? - 12.
-Which basic skills are not very important to any of the occupations listed in this cluster?
+Why is it important to know this? - 10.
+What is the SOC code for Editors?

-Refer to page 30 to answer the following questions about Finance:
+Refer to page 35 in the Career Compass to answer the following questions about Finance:

-- 13. If you have a Holland Code that includes and , then Finance might be a good match for you.
+- 11. If you have a Holland Code that includes \\\\\\ and \\\\\, then Finance might be a good match for you.
 Does this make sense to you?
-Why or why not? - 14.
-Approximately how many total openings due to growth are expected for Credit Analysts between 2010-2020? - 15.
-What was the 2010 mean entry wage for Credit Analysts? - 16.
+Why or why not? - 12.
+Approximately how many total openings due to growth are expected for Accountants & Auditors between 2018-2028? - 13.
+What was the 2019 mean wage for Accountants & Auditors? - 14.
 What education is needed for this job?
-Is any work experience or on-the-job training needed? - 17.
+Is any work experience or on-the-job training needed? - 15.
 Which is the highest-paying occupation in Finance?

-Refer to page 34 to answer the following questions about Human Services:
+Refer to page 39 in the Career Compass to answer the following questions about Human Services:

-- 18. Which occupation had the most estimated Delaware employment in 2010? - 19.
-Which occupation requires a Doctoral or professional degree? - 20.
-Which occupation earned the highest 2010 mean entry wage? - 21.
+- 16. Which occupation had the most estimated Delaware employment in 2018? - 17.
+Which occupation requires a Doctoral or professional degree? - 18.
+Which occupation earned the second highest 2019 mean wage? - 19.
 Where can you find a description of what each of these occupations does?